brendon-401-advanced-javascript/notes/README.md

 --TO RUN THE APPLICATION--
 - In the Terminal run
-    - **node index.js --add 'any note you want to save'** then press enter.
+    - **node index.js --add --name 'the name of the note --note 'any note you want to save' --category 'school, work, home, misc'** then press enter.

 #### How to use your library (where applicable)

+    - use the library whenever you need to save notes.
+    - best used for schoolwork or work when added to a project.

 #### Tests